eolementhe/guide/guide.md

 <details>
   <summary><b>How to add Baton preset?</b></summary>

-First add a `Quality Control` block to your workflow.
+First add a `Quality Control` block to your workflow and choose `Baton`.

-Baton with preset allow quality control according to your requirements.
-If your test plan list is empty.
-You can add a test plan by click on  `Add a test plan`.
+If your preset list is empty, add a test plan by clicking on  `Add a test plan`.

 ![workflow-baton-add-preset-1](images/workflow-baton-add-preset-1.png)